ejmastnak/ejmastnak.github.io/tutorials/vim-latex/compilation.md

 <!-- vim-markdown-toc -->

+**Background knowledge:**
+- This article will make occasional references to the file `ftplugin/tex.vim`, which we will use to implement LaTeX-specific Vim configuration through Vim's filetype plugin system.
+In case you are just dropping in now, this topic is covered earlier in the series in the article [3.
+Vim's `ftplugin` system]({% link tutorials/vim-latex/ftplugin.md %}), which you should read now if you haven't already.

+- We will also define some Vim key mappings in this article---if Vim keywords like `:map`, `<leader>`, `<localleader>`, and `<Plug>` are unfamiliar to you, consider taking a detour and reading through the final article in this series, [7.
+A Vimscript Primer for Filetype-Specific Workflows]({% link tutorials/vim-latex/vimscript.md %}), which covers everything you need to know about Vim key mappings to understand this series.

 ## What to read in this article
 First things first: the VimTeX plugin offers a ready-to-go compilation interface, which you can read about with `:help vimtex-compiler`.
 The VimTeX compilation functionality should work out of the box and satisfy the use cases of most users with minimal configuration;